Please review the following commonly asked questions, especially when you are organizing your classes and before your advising appointments:

 BCT Major Requirements:

 - Which courses are currently required for the BCT major?
 We keep an updated list here.
-Please note that we sometimes drop courses that are not offered anymore but may still appear on your Spire account as required classes.

 - Which writing courses do I need to take?
-You need to take college writing (ENGLWRIT 112) and Junior Year Writing (NATSCI 397A).
+You need to take college writing (ENGLWRIT 112) and Junior Year Writing (NATSCI 387).
 For college writing, a placement exam or ENGLWRIT 111 may be required.
 Junior Year Writing cannot be substituted with any other course or waived.

 - Do I have to take a 300-level course in my Junior year?
 Course numbering in BCT is not as strict as you may know from other programs.
 While the number roughly means that this course should at the earliest be taken in your Junior year, you are actually free to take it whenever you like.
 We organized our courses this way realizing that students often transfer into our program.